Oh, to express, with worthy stress,

 My love of chess.

 >I'm a horn player who plays not only music, but also chess; I've played the horn all over North America and parts of Europe, playing virtually everything in the orchestral and solo horn repertoire. – My chess career is somewhat less interesting!
-However, I teach chess to children in schools, which invariably means I play a lot of simuls with them.
+However, I teach chess classes to children in schools, which invariably means that I'm used to playing a lot of simuls with them.

->The horn player depicted in the profile picture in the upper right is purported to be Franz Strauss, 1822-1905, possibly the best horn player of his day.
+>The horn player depicted in my profile picture in the upper right is purported to be Franz Strauss, 1822-1905, possibly the best horn player of his day.
 He was the father of the famous composer, Richard Strauss, 1864-1949.

 >"I play the horn because I can't sing.
 If I could sing, I would not play the horn." –Ifor James, 1931-2004